 - He shows disdain for the endless singing in Quest for Camelot.
 As he said, does everyone in the movie have to sing?
 And why sing when you're in pain?

-- Hell, in his later review for The Pebble and the Penguin , he attempted suicide after one too many pointless musical numbers.
+- Hell, in his later review for The Pebble and the Penguin, he attempts suicide after one too many pointless musical numbers.

 "Quistis boobies, Quistis boobies, Squall is getting laid tonight!"

-- Happy from The 7D does this as a running gag,he usually does them when he finds a certain word funny, when he and the other dwarves are on a long trip, or when he wants to lighten up the mood.
+- Happy from The 7D does this as a running gag, he usually does them when he finds a certain word funny, when he and the other dwarves are on a long trip, or when he wants to lighten up the mood.
+He confesses that it especially happens when he gets nervous.

 - The Adventures of Teddy Ruxpin: "I feel a song coming on!"